section-engineering-education/engineering-education/content/articles/html-client-for-web-services-using-dhtml-behavior/index.md

 Here are some of the advantages we can get when using DHTML:
 1. We use it to create dynamic, animated website pages that update in real-time.
 2. DHTML has more features than just a static HTML page.
 DHTML can hold more content on a web page simultaneously.
 3. By sending fewer requests to the server, the user saves time.
-As we can utilize it to change and swap components after a page has been loaded, we do not require to construct separate web pages for updating styles save time when creating pages and reduce the number of queries sent to the server.
+As we can use it to change and swap components after a page has been loaded, we do not need to construct separate web pages for updating styles.
+This save time when creating pages and reduce the number of queries sent to the server.
 4. It allows page authors to add drop-down menus and rollover buttons to their web pages.
-5. Viewers do not require any additional plug-ins to browse through DHTML-based webpages, nor do they require any additional prerequisites or software to see them.
+5. Viewers do not need any extra plug-ins to browse through DHTML-based webpages.
+Also, they do need any extra prerequisites or software to see them.
 6. It is used to embed the ticker on other websites with material and information that needs to be updated frequently.

 #### Some major features of DHTML